7 Excellent Examples of Recruitment Marketing

 Get the inside scoop on this entire campaign and its success in this case study.

 5. Mercy: Pivoting Hiring Efforts to Convert Higher Quality Candidates

 Not all organizations have the ability to fill one position at a time.
 Some require high-volume hiring that aims to improve three key TA metrics: quality, volume, and speed of hire.

 Mercy — one of the largest multi-state healthcare systems in the U.S. — needed a unified talent experience solution to help them hire for critical positions during and after the pandemic.

 Although their TA team needed to acquire talent quickly, they didn’t want to cut corners.
 According to Kayla Drady, Director of Talent Acquisition Strategy and Operations at Mercy, their TA team didn’t want “to compromise the quality of hires, because these are the people that are taking care of our patients and our community.”

 To support their external recruiting efforts for a more well-rounded recruitment strategy, Mercy started focusing on improving internal mobility processes to drive referrals from existing employees.
 For positions they couldn’t fill internally, Drady and her team leveraged omnichannel marketing campaigns and virtual events — like remote interview days, career fairs, webinars, and informational sessions.

 To promote these virtual initiatives, Mercy also used SMS campaigns and social media channels to stay in touch with qualified talent and drive more traffic to their career sites.
 The results?
 An 11-day decrease in time to hire for nursing positions, and a 26% increase in hires.

 6. Southwest Airlines: Reach New Candidates with Employee Referral Programs

-Although employee referral programs aren’t new, using AI-powered HR tech to automate the referral process for candidates, employees, recruiters, and hiring managers is an impactful way to improve the experience and outcomes.
+Although employee referral programs aren’t new, using HR tech to automate the referral process for candidates, employees, recruiters, and hiring managers is an impactful way to improve the experience and outcomes.

 Southwest Airlines took this approach and saw immediate and invaluable results — a 700% increase in employee referrals to be exact.

-On top of leveraging AI and automation to deliver a better overall referral experience, Southwest revamped the entire program to achieve impressive results.
+On top of leveraging intelligence and automation to deliver a better overall referral experience, Southwest revamped the entire program to achieve impressive results.
 Here’s how they did it:

 Designed a compelling rewards program that aligned with the company’s employee recognition strategy